PaulWessel/DA1/README.md

 make student

-If you get errors it is probably related to missing prerequisite tools and libraries.
+If you get errors it is probably related to missing prerequisite tools and libraries, missing Latex styles or include files, etc.  Expect to do some forensic work.

 INSTRUCTOR BOOK: